guilherme-n/web-proffy/README.md

 ## This is the web version of Proffy

-<p align="center">🚀 Website for students to look for teachers available to give classes and for teachers to offer classes</p>
+🚀 Website for students to look for teachers available to give classes and for teachers to offer classes

 ### Installation required